shanejones/nfi-auto-update/README.md

 Log into your server and type `crontab -e`.
 If this is the first tiume you have run this it will ask you which editor you want to use to edit.
 Choose nano if that is more familiar to you.

 Next you should be editing the cron file, add in the following line at the bottom of the file.
+This will run every 2/7/12/17...52/57 minutes past the hour and it does will not clash with the with the 5 min candles calculations. h/t @abanchev for this tip!

 ```
-*/30 * * * * /bin/bash -c "/root/nfi-auto-update/update.sh"
+2-59/5 * * * * /bin/bash -c "/root/nfi-auto-update/update.sh"
 ```

 This final part of that command should resolve to the `update.sh` file.